 As a European, I was shocked to hear about the tornado that killed five people in the Czech Republic.
 Tornadoes kill people (I knew that before), but normally, in Europe, we don’t have tornadoes.

-Then I read an article from my colleague in Canada about a heatwave.
+Then heard from my colleague in Canada about a heatwave.
 I repeat, my colleague from Canada.

 And if that wasn’t enough, during my days off, I see a picture of the Gulf of Mexico on fire.
 The ocean was literally on fire.
 What else does it take for climate change deniers to give up on fossil fuels?